tgirke/GEN242/content/en/tutorials/systempiper/systemPipeR.md

 sal <- runWF(sal)
 ```

-Note: The above example will submit the cluster job to a partition called `short`.
-Users need
+Note: The above example would submit via `runWF(sal)` the *hisat2\_mapping* step
+to a partition called `short` on a computer cluster.
+Users need to adjust this and
-to adjust this parameter to their environment.
+other parameters defined in the `resources` list to their environment.

 ### Visualize workflow

 *`systemPipeR`* workflows instances can be visualized with the `plotWF` function.
 The resulting plot includes the following information.

   - Workflow topology graph (dependency graphs between different steps)
   - Workflow step status, *e.g.* `Success`, `Error`, `Pending`, `Warnings`
   - Sample status and statistics
   - Workflow timing: run duration time

 If no argument is provided, the basic plot will automatically detect width,
 height, layout, plot method, branches, *etc*.